bjoernricks/daap-protocol/daap.md

    sessiondid, e.g. -9184 as a signed int, the string sessionid needs to be unsigned, e.g. 4294958112 - I don't know if this goes for all numeric values, or just sessionid

+## Changes to this document

+ * In Version 0.3
+   * Conversion into Markdown format
+   * Added appendix C - Protocol Changes
+   * Cleanup of chapters I, II and III

 ## Footnotes